bastilimbach/docker-MagicMirror/README.md

 - `develop` - Image based on the [`develop`](https://github.com/MichMich/MagicMirror/tree/develop) branch.
 - `vX.Y.Z`- Specific MagicMirror release.
 Take a look at the [releases](https://github.com/MichMich/MagicMirror/releases) page in the MagicMirror repository to get the correct version number.

-> The respective docker images are getting updated daily by a cron job from Travis CI.
+> The respective docker images are getting updated daily by a GitHub Actions cron job.

 # Run MagicMirror² in server only mode